How To Feed A Loon

 We love a good dry wine such as Chardonnay or Sauvignon Blanc.

 EXPERT TIP: Bring the sauce to a boil, and then lower the heat slightly and simmer for about 10 minutes.
 This will remove all but very small traces of alcohol in the dish.
-If you prefer to not cook with wine, then omit it completely, increase the stock to 2 cups and add 1 tbsp of your favorite vinegar; balsamic would be a good choice.
+If you prefer to not cook with wine, then omit it completely, increase the stock to 2 cups and add 1 tablespoon of your favorite vinegar; balsamic would be a good choice.

 A hand pouring white wine from a small bottle into a skillet of cooked vegetables.